MeysourO/AI-Driven-Corporate-Credit-Rating-Prediction/README.md

 ## Folders

-- **data set**: This folder contains the dataset used to train the machine learning model, as well as the validation set.
+- **Datasets**: This folder contains the dataset used to train the machine learning model, as well as the validation set.
 The training dataset includes labeled financial ratios and corresponding corporate ratings, while the validation set is used to evaluate the performance of the model.

-- **notebook file**: This folder contains the Jupyter notebook file where the model is trained and evaluated.
+- **Notebook**: This folder contains the Jupyter notebook file where the model is trained and evaluated.
 It also includes the Streamlit application code for deploying the model as a user interface.

-- **pickles file**: This folder contains the pickled files of the trained machine learning model and transformers.
+- **Pickles**: This folder contains the pickled files of the trained machine learning model and transformers.
 These files are used to load the trained model and transformers for making predictions in the Streamlit application.

 ## Data Collection